BelaPlatform/bela_newBlog/docs/_posts/2018-03-20-opal-rhythm-computer-dmx-krew.markdown

 ) he uses to make cases for his pedals and gave me some tips on how to lay it out.

-{% include single-image.html fileName="opal-rhythm/missing.jpg" caption="Missing Image: box layout." %}
+{% include single-image.html fileName="opal-rhythm/enclosure-2.jpg" %}

 I made the layout in InDesign and printed it out and built it out of paper to check for mistakes.
 Then I did it again until it was right,